jsdoc2md/dmd/test/md/lodash.md

 If a property name is provided for `iteratee` the created "_.pluck" style callback returns the property value of the given element.

-If an array of property names is provided for `iteratee` the collection is sorted by each property value.

 If an object is provided for `iteratee` the created "_.where" style callback returns `true` for elements that have the properties of the given object, else `false`.